Korbin Forrister

-Robert Korbin Forrister (born November 16, 1992) is an American professional stock car racing driver.
+Robert Korbin Forrister (born November 16, 1992) is an American former professional stock car racing driver.
 He last competed part-time in the NASCAR Gander RV & Outdoors Truck Series, driving the Nos.
 7 and 17 Toyota Tundras for All Out Motorsports.
-In January 2021, he got caught for talking to minors inappropriately and since then, he hasn't made a single NASCAR start.
-In 2019, he got caught on social media mocking fellow driver Noah Gragson about his dad being arrested for murdering someone while drunk-driving.

 Racing career

 Forrister first started in dirt track racing, winning a track championship when he was nine.
 He also played baseball while in high school, but decided to pursue a full-time racing career upon graduating.

 In 2012, Forrister attempted to make his stock car debut at Mobile International Speedway in the ARCA Racing Series for Lafferty Motorsports, but failed to qualify.
 He later made his debut at Toledo Speedway, driving the No. 68 for Kimmel Racing.
 After starting 27th, he finished 28th after suffering from clutch problems on lap 119.
 He attempted a total of nine races in 2012, only finishing once at Kansas Speedway.
 The following year, he ran four races, with a best finish of 14th at Mobile.

 In 2014, Forrister made his Camping World Truck Series debut at Martinsville Speedway; after starting 34th, he finished 26th, 14 laps behind race winner Matt Crafton.
 He had a best finish of 15th at Phoenix International Speedway during the season.
 The following year, he joined SS-Green Light Racing to compete in 15 races.
 At Eldora Speedway, he began running a Donald Trump-based paint scheme to support Trump's 2016 presidential campaign, although the campaign was not sponsoring Forrister's team.
 During the race, Forrister struggled, spinning three times on laps 8, 27 and 149; he finished the race 24th, one lap down.
 Later in the year, he debuted in the Xfinity Series for SS-Green Light at Kansas Speedway, but crashed with Jennifer Jo Cobb and finished 31st.
 He made another Xfinity start at Phoenix, driving the No. 15 for Rick Ware Racing, and finished 32nd.

 In 2016, Forrister joined Lira Motorsports to drive the No. 59 car at the Truck Series season opener in Daytona and Atlanta, along with running the ARCA race at Talladega Superspeedway.
 Forrister failed to qualify for the first two races in the Truck Series, but started 10th in the Talladega race and finished 27th at Talladega after The Big One.